 The main reason for this is to keep things from browning and burning on the bottom, like tomato sauces and anything that may burn or carmelize.
 Your meat isn’t likely to burn, so it’s best to do what’s best for the whole dish, and place it into the pot, first.

-Sorry, slow cooker…you’re taking up too much space in our cupboard.
+Sorry, slow cooker…but you’re taking up too much space in our cupboard.
 One of the 7-in-one features of the Instant Pot is that is can work as a slow cooker.

 So, while the big gimmick of the Instant Pot is that it can speedily cook the recipes you once did in a crock pot in record time, it always has the ability to do the low & slow game, too.
 Not only can it replace your slow cooker, but it can replace your rice cooker, too.
 Looks like it’s time to start donating those soon-to-be unused kitchen dust collecting gadgets.